 What is the Full Form of OTP?

-In this article, we will learn about the Full Form of OTP: OTP stands for ‘One-Time Password’ which is a numeric password generated specific to the transaction and valid for a limited period of time.
+In this article, we will learn about the Full Form of OTP: OTP stands for ‘One-Time Password,’ a numeric password generated specific to the transaction and valid for a limited time.

 How Does an OTP Work?

-A traditional static password system requires the user to set a password for login into an account or to authenticate a transaction.
-The user is required to remember and input the same password every time the process is run.
+A traditional static password system requires the user to set a password to login into an account or to authenticate a transaction.
+The user must input the same password each time they run the process.

-One-time passwords (OTPs) are system-generated passwords that are dynamic and are valid only for a particular transaction or for a particular period of time, after which the same OTP cannot be reused to complete the transaction, and cannot be used in another session.
-The randomly generated OTP is unique to the transaction and session and will bear no resemblance to OTPs generated in subsequent sessions.
+The system generates dynamic one-time passwords (OTPs) valid only for a specific transaction or a limited time period.
+Once expired, the same OTP cannot be reused to complete the transaction or any other session.
+The randomly generated OTP is unique to the transaction and session and will not resemble OTPs generated in subsequent sessions.

 How to Get an OTP?

-In the articles Full Form of OTP.
-The two most common ways in which an OTP is generated is explained in brief below.
+In the article Full Form of OTP.
+The two most common ways an OTP is generated are explained in brief below.

 1. Time-Based One-Time Password (TOTP)

-- This system uses an algorithm that considers for its input the current date and time as a basis of authentication.
+- This system uses an algorithm that considers the current date and time as a basis of authentication for its input.

 - The OTP generated is valid for a limited duration from the time of its generation.
-On the expiry of the time limit, the OTP can no longer be used to authenticate the transaction and must be regenerated.
+Once the time limit expires, the OTP becomes invalid for authenticating the transaction and needs to be regenerated.

 - The freshly generated OTP is unique and unrelated to the previous OTP, also valid for a specified period from the time of its generation.